rbrown256/snapsave/readme.md

 ```
 ## Google Drive

 The `gdrive.json` file contains the authentication credentials your application needs to access the Google Drive API.
+snapsave will use a service account that you setup.
+It will only have permission to access the folder you share with your service account.

 Follow these steps to create it:

 **1. Set up a Service Account**